Equivalent theories of liquid crystal dynamics: Two equivalent reductions for nematic systems

+Notice that, contrarily to what happens for \eqref{ELeslie}, the dynamics of $\bnu$ must be computed to evaluate the instantaneous value of $\Phi$ and $\mathbf{h}$.

-When one allows for $\bgamma_0\neq0$, the reduced equations in \eqref{EL_gamma} still make sense, thereby extending EL dynamics to account for disclination dynamics.
+Thus, if we suppose that the reference director field $ \mathbf{n} _0 $ is constant, then \eqref{EL} and \eqref{EL_gamma} are equivalent since they are induced by the \emph{same} Euler-Lagrange equations for $ \mathcal{L}(\chi,\dot\chi) $ on $T \mathcal{F} ( \mathcal{D} , SO(3))$.
+We shall verify this fact explicitly in the next subsection. \begin{remark}[The initial condition $\bgamma_0$]{\rm When one allows for $\bgamma_0\neq0$, the reduced equations in \eqref{EL_gamma} still make sense, thereby extending EL dynamics to account for disclination dynamics.
 Notice that in this case, equations \eqref{EL_gamma} still preserve the relation $\nabla\bn-\bn\times\bgamma=0$, since